 Facts to Know:

-- Mindfulness is living with intentional awareness and the practice of being present.
+- Mindfulness is living with intentional awareness of the present moment.

 - Mindfulness is paying attention to the here and now, without judgement.

-- Mindfulness and mindfulness-based therapies are evidence-based interventions for a range of psychological problems and medical conditions.
+- Mindfulness and related therapies are evidence-based interventions for a range of psychological problems and medical conditions.

 What is mindfulness?

-How can I receive mindfulness or mindfulness-based therapies at Columbia?
+How can I receive mindfulness or related therapies at Columbia?